IceHe/lib/java/cmd/java.md

 _`-XX:+FailOverToOldVerifier`_

 - _Enables automatic failover to the old verifier when the new type checker fails._
-    - _By default, this option is disabled and it’s ignored (that is, treated as disabled) for classes with a recent bytecode version._
+    - _By default, this option is disabled and it's ignored (that is, treated as disabled) for classes with a recent bytecode version._
     - _You can enable it for classes with older versions of the bytecode._

 _`-XX:+FlightRecorder`_